ben-le/DevOps_Trainings/docs/Linux/Newbie/CompprehensiveLinuxGuideForBeginners.md

 9. Privacy: No telemetry and minimal data collection.

-10. Development: Preferred by developers for scripting and development tools.
+10. Development: Preferred by developers for scripting and development tools. <br><br>

 #### Popular Linux Distributions: